Sijosaju/Speech-to-Indian-Sign-Language-using-3D-Avatar-Animations/README.md

 ## Key Features

-* **Speech Recognition:** Captures spoken English using the browser's SpeechRecognition API.
+* **Speech Recognition:** Captures spoken English using the browser's Web Speech API.
 * **Text Processing:** Preprocesses the input text, expands contractions, handles time formats, and removes unnecessary words to simplify ISL conversion.
 * **ISL Structure Extraction:** Extracts essential words and tense markers to form the ISL structure using spaCy.
 * **3D Avatar Animation:** Animates a 3D avatar to perform the corresponding ISL signs based on the extracted structure.